laurielim/REACT21K_UNIT_TESTING/diceproject/diceAPI.md

   - upper bound > 20: `'upper bound is too big'`
   - upper bound < 1: `'upper bound is too small'`

+#### Test cases for constructor

+1. Create a dice with no upper bound given

+1. Create a dice with given upper bound 2-20

+1. Test the exceptions
+   - 0 throws an exception `'Upper bound too small'`
+   - 1 throws an exception `'Upper bound too small'`
+   - -1 throws an exception `'Upper bound too small'`
+   - 21 throws an exception `'Upper bound too big'`
+   - 'a' throws an exception `'Upper bound must be an integer'`
+   - 2.5 throws an exception `'Upper bound must be an integer'`

 ### methods

 #### roll

 Rolls the dice and set the dot count to a random number between 1 and the upper bound (included).
 Returns nothing.

+##### Test cases for roll

+1. Create a dice with no upper bound.
+Upper bound should be 6.
+Test when the dice hasn´t been rolled, dot count is 0.
+Then roll the dice and now dot count should be between 1 and 6.

+1. Create a dice with upper bound 20 => after rolled results dot count between 1 and 20.

 #### toString

 Returns the dot count as a string.
 For example: `'3'`.
 If the dice has not been rolled and dot count is 0, returns a text: `'Not rolled yet'`

+##### Test cases for toString

+In both cases create a new dice (no upper bound).

+- Roll the dice and compare result string with dots
+- Don't roll the dice.
+Compare results to `'Not rolled yet'`

 ### Getter